filfreire/filfreire.github.io/_posts/2020-06-10-gamers_and_testers_ep5.md

 date: 2020-06-10
 categories: [career, testing, quality, interview]
 image: /assets/images/2020/06/returnfire.jpg
+image_alt: a screenshot of the Return Fire videogame from 1995/1996
 caption: "Return Fire, 1995 (screenshot of the PC port released in 1996)"
 ---